Dont-Care-Didnt-Ask/CycleTranslate/README.md

 We hypothesize, that small model is less robust to noisy training signals.

 ### Unpaired data
-The third experiment was to train six t5-base models, using different amount of data.
-First four models use only the small subset of labeled data that was used in previous experiments and CrossEntropy Loss, while the last two models use Cyclic Loss and are being trained in the following manner:
+The third experiment was to train eight t5-base models, using different amount of data.
+First four models use only the small subset of labeled data that was used in previous experiments and CrossEntropy Loss, while the remaining models use Cyclic Loss and are trained in the following manner:
 - Train for 10 (or 30) epochs on the `low_resource_train` (init stage)
 - Train for 1 epoch on a big set (~300k sentences) of unlabeled data (pretrain stage)
 - Train for 10 epochs on the `low_resource_train` (finetune stage)